-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
-Potential vertical movement on the order of 3 to 4 1⁄2 inches is estimated at existing grade elevation and 2 1⁄2 to 3 1⁄2 inches is estimated at the anticipated subgrade elevation. - Subgrade Plasticity Index values greater than 20 are anticipated. - Subgrade stabilization is recommended. - Input parameters are shown in Table No. 3 (Summary Table.
-B).
-Please call us to provide pavement recommendations, if needed, for different input values. - Pavement section recommendations are based on a Design CBR value of 2.0. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic to highly plastic in character.
+Potential vertical movement on the order of 1 to 4 inches is estimated at existing grade elevation and 1 to 3 inches is estimated at the anticipated subgrade elevation. - Final Subgrade Plasticity Index values greater than 20 or less than or equal to 20 are anticipated. - Pavement section recommendations are based on the design CBR value of 3.0 and the input parameters.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report. - Cut and fill information is not available at this time.
+Anticipated potential vertical movements and recommended pavement sections should be re-evaluated after cut and fill information is made available. - Local and Collector type street recommendations are presented. - Input parameters are shown in Table No. 3 (Summary Table A).
+Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.

-Subgrade Notes ():
+Subgrade Notes:

-- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the test pits, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20.
-As per Bexar County / City of San Antonio requirements, subgrade stabilization is needed when the Plasticity Index values are greater than 20.
+• Based on the thickness of the clays encountered in the test pits, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20 or less than or equal to 20.

-- The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm an alternate procedure will be needed. - The subgrade should be stabilized to a depth of 6 or 8 inches using 7 percent lime content. - Lime application rate of 32.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - o Lime application rate of 43.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
-Cement application rates should be determined at the time of construction. - Fill used to raise the grade - o approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
+- As per Bexar County / City of San Antonio requirements, subgrade stabilization is not needed when the Plasticity Index values are less than or equal to 20. - Subgrade stabilization is needed when the final pavement subgrade values are greater than 20. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is higher than 3000 ppm an alternate / modified procedure will be needed. - Lime or cement may be used to stabilize the subgrade. - An application rate of 7 percent lime content.
+Application rate of cement, if needed, should be determined at the time construction. - Lime application rate of 33.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - o Lime application rate of 44.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines.
+The material should be placed and compacted as per applicable city / county guidelines. - The subgrade, prior to placement of fill, should be proof rolled to identify weak areas.
+Any identified weak areas should be recompacted.